bytewizer/microserver/src/Bytewizer.TinyCLR.Http.Diagnostics/README.md

 ## Developer Exception Page

-Captures asynchronous Exception instances from the pipeline and generates HTML error responses.
+Enables and captures exception instances from the pipeline and generates HTML error responses.
 Use the UseDeveloperException() extension method to render the exception during the development mode.
 This method adds middleware into the request pipeline which displays developer-friendly exception detail page.
 This middleware should not be used in production.